Spouse of the prime minister of the United Kingdom

 To date, forty-seven women and three men have been married to a British prime minister in office.
 There have also been four bachelor and nine widower prime ministers; the last bachelor was Edward Heath (1970–1974) and the last widower was Ramsay MacDonald (1924, 1929–1935).
 The Duke of Grafton (1768–1770) and Boris Johnson (2019–2022) are the only prime ministers to have divorced and remarried while in office.

-The current prime minister, Keir Starmer, has been married to Victoria Starmer since 2007.
+The current prime minister, Andy Burnham, has been married to Marie-France van Heel since 2000.

 Role and duties

 The role of the British prime minister's spouse is not an official one, and as such, they are not given a salary or official duties.
 Over time the position has evolved, and spouses such as Cherie Blair have gained public attention through their own independent careers and achievements, as well as attending engagements such as the African First Ladies Summit.

 Cherie Blair, with Cate Haste, wrote a book about recent prime ministerial spouses, The Goldfish Bowl: Married to the Prime Minister, 1955–1997, in 2005.